deoplete-plugins/deoplete-tag/README.md

 It collects keywords from ctags files.

-Note: It only supports UTF-8 encoded tag file.
+Note: It only supports UTF-8 encoded and sorted tag file.

 rank: 100